How to Apply for a Library Card

 - Cards are delinquent when $5.00 or more in accumulated damages or fines have accumulated on your card.
 Delinquent borrowers forfeit their borrowing and computer privileges until items are returned and fines are paid.

 - Patrons can be notified by email or phone when their requests are in.
 An additional text message option is available.
-Login to your library account online to sign up for email notification.
+Login to your library account online to sign up for email notification and/or add text messages.

 - The library should be informed of any change in name, address, or telephone number as soon as possible.